 Devotional meditations

-Fifty-two articles reflecting on specific Scripture passages.
+Fifty-two blog posts reflecting on specific Scripture passages.
 These were originally published by what is now The Foundry in a Faith Connections adult Sunday school curriculum take-home piece.
-Each devotional grew out of that week's Sunday school scripture passage
+Each devotional blog post grew out of that week's adult Sunday School Scripture passage

 Come Ye Apart devotional articles

-Four weeks of daily devotionals originally published in a quarterly devotional guide called Come Ye Apart.
+Four weeks of daily devotional blog posts originally published in a quarterly devotional guide called Come Ye Apart.
 The title of the devotional guide was taken from the King James Version wording of Mark 6:31.
 The New International Version puts it: "Come with me by yourselves to a quiet place."

-34 brief devotional thoughts using illustrations from the world of amateur (or "ham") radio.
+34 brief devotional blogs using illustrations from the world of amateur (or "ham") radio.
 Originally published in "The Transmitter," the newsletter of the Nazarene Amateur Radio Fellowship.

 Waiting on the Holy Spirit

-Seven devotional articles written as pre-trip orientation material for university students going on summer mission trips.
+Seven devotional blog posts written as pre-trip orientation material for university students going on summer mission trips.

 Searching for a particular Bible passage?

-arrow pointing rightAre you looking for comments rooted in a particular Bible passage?
-Check out the concordance for this website.
+Arrow pointing to Scripture concordance linkAre you looking for comments rooted in a particular Bible passage?
+Check out the Scripture concordance for this website.

 -- Howard Culbertson,

-To Christ-followers, "devotions" typically refer to specific acts or practices undertaken by individuals or groups to deepen their spiritual connection with God or to express their faith.
-These practices often include prayer, meditation, reading scripture, worship, and reflection.
-Devotions can be personal, such as a daily prayer time or reading from the Bible, or they can be communal, such as attending a weekly church service or participating in a prayer group.
-The goal of having devotional times is to cultivate a closer relationship with God and to grow in one's faith.
-Devotional practices can vary widely among different Christian denominations and traditions.
+To Christ-followers, "devotions" refer to specific acts or practices undertaken by individuals or groups to deepen their spiritual connection with God.
+These practices include prayer, meditation, reading scripture, worship, and reflection.
+Devotions can be personal, such as a daily prayer time or reading from the Bible, or they can be communal, such as participating in a prayer group.
+The goal of having devotional times is to develop a closer relationship with God and to grow in one's faith.
+Devotional practices can vary among different Christian denominations and traditions.

 You might also like these